aaronkyle/social-development/archive/README.md

 Rather than continuing with Pelican, I started instead to re-deploy this site using GitHub's Jekyll environment and using supported themes.

 Given that GitHub's Jekyll is now operating directly out of my main repository structure, I don't expect too much activity in this folder going forward.

+I am not sure if and why I will keep the contents of this folder.
+Can tehre be sentamentality in nostalgia?